unmeg/unmeg.github.io/_posts/2020-07-08-atx-power-supply-adapter-zj-024.md

 layout: post
 ---

 No router project update this week as I've been consumed by some regular engineering stuff for uni.
-However, I finally received this little breakout board in the mail today and I thought I'd list the running output voltages for anyone who might be considering it.
+However, I finally received this little breakout board in the mail and I thought I'd list the running output voltages for anyone who might be considering buying it.

 ![ZJ-024](../assets/images/20200708_110403.jpg?raw=true)